mspielberg/factorio-miniloader/README.md

 ## Filtering

-Filters can be enabled for miniloaders in the game options before loading a game.
+Versions of miniloaders with and without filtering are available once the appropriate technology has been researched.
 As you would expect, to build a miniloader capable of filtering, you must use filter inserters as ingredients.

-Note that miniloaders behave like filter inserters, and not like vanilla loaders: if no filters are set then no items will be moved.
+Note that filter miniloaders behave like filter inserters, and not like vanilla
+loaders: if no filters are set then no items will be moved.
 You must set at least one filter.
-Filtering defaults to __disabled__ to prevent this behavior from breaking existing saves.

 ## Known Issues